jdleesmiller/jdleesmiller.github.io/_posts/2017-05-01-compression-pareto-docker-gnuplot.md

 ## Footnotes

 [^1]: Amusingly, if you google this, you'll find the company I was indirectly referring to.
 Apparently Google gets jokes now.
 I should also mention that, as I understand it, current personal genomics services don't actually work this way.
 They look for a fixed set of genetic markers rather than actually sequencing the whole genome.
+Moreover, compression of genomics data is an [active research area](https://en.wikipedia.org/wiki/Compression_of_Genomic_Re-Sequencing_Data), and you could probably do a lot better than what we'll do here.
+It's just an example.
 IANAB.

 [^2]: The genetic code uses only four letters, T, C, A and G, and happily we can represent each of those four letters as a two-bit number, 00<sub>2</sub>, 01<sub>2</sub>, 10<sub>2</sub> and 11<sub>2</sub>, respectively.
 The 2-bit data are already compressed relative to simply writing the text in ASCII, which would use 8 bits (1 byte) per letter --- 4x compression almost for free!
 However, the genome contains many repeating sequences, so we can reasonably expect a clever compression algorithm to reduce the compressed size even further.